Panavally

-Panavally is a village in India that is north part of Cherthala taluk and Alappuzha district in Kerala state.
-It is about 25 minutes(19km) drive from Kochi city.
+Panavally(പാണാവള്ളി) is a village in India that is located in the northern part of Cherthala taluk and Alappuzha district in the state of Kerala.
+It is about a 25-minute (19 km) drive from Kochi city.

 Geography

 Panavally is a village on the northern end of Alappuzha district.
 It spans from Arookutty on the northern side to Poochackal on the southern side Arookutty was the northern frontier of Travencore which separated it with old Kochi.
 The old customs house and the summer palace of Travencore King, which is overlooking the backwaters are still there.
 Different branches of the backwaters of Vembanad surround the village.
 Geographically, this area is part of the seashore sector of Kerala.
 The soil and other eco system show, like many regions of Kerala, that this part of the land emerged from the sea, few centuries ago.
 The sand in the southern part of this village is a great source of special silica sand, containing high concentration of pure silica.
 This was being used in many industries, in particular in brick (white) making and in glass industries.
 Southern end is the town Poochakkal, which is a part of this village as well as Thycattuserry village.